 Scientists are looking at different ways of treating cancer using gene therapy.
 Experimental gene therapy may use patients’ own blood cells to kills cancer cells.
 In one study, 82 percent of patients had their cancer shrink by at least half at some point during treatment.

 Gene testing to predict cancer

 Women with the BRCA1 gene have a significantly higher chance of developing breast cancer.
 A woman can have a test to find out whether she carries that gene.
-BRCA1 carriers have a 50 percent chance of passing the anomaly to each of their children.
+BRCA1 carriers have a

 Genetic tests for personalized therapy